 The Suwannee River rises in the Okeefenokee Swamp of south Georgia and meanders more than 238 miles southward through mostly rural Florida farmlands and conservation areas.
 206 of those miles are in Florida.

 It is famous as the setting for Florida's state song, "Old Folks at Home."
 Some towns along the river are White Springs, Branford, Old Town, and Suwannee.
-The places and others are profiled in Old Towns and Places on the Suwannee River.
+The places and others are profiled in

 The Indian River and its lagoon system were important to the development of Florida's east coast.
 It is not really a river, it is a saltwater lagoon.
 It's too important not to mention, however. and we love it so have included it.
-You can learn more about Indian River history and places at Old Towns on the Indian River.
+You can learn more about Indian River history and places at

 "Florida's Rivers," an excellent book by Charles R. Boning, lists 60 Florida rivers.
 I recommend this book to any person who wants an in depth understanding of Florida rivers including their history, flora, fauna, and hydrology characteristics.